carlosebl/carlosebl/README.md

 Front-End Developer
 -------------------

-I've been learning to code for over a year, after switching careers.
-I started with HTML and CSS and now I have skills to create applications with React, Vue.js and JavaScript.
+After switching careers, I've been learning to code for over a year.
+I started with HTML and CSS, and now I have skills in creating applications with React, Vue.js, and JavaScript.

 * 🌍  I'm based in Porto Alegre - Brazil
 * 🖥️  See my portfolio at [Carlos Leite](http://https://carlosleite.dev.br/)